 - changing work arrangements such as rosters and leave to deliberately inconvenience.

-Contact us on 1300 365 255 or speak to the Fair Work Commission.
 The most appropriate agency will depend on the nature of the complaint, the jurisdiction and the desired outcome.

 What to do: Employers